 Each Welcome Booster contains the same cards.
 The first version of this product had Niv-Mizzet, Parun and Garruk, Primal Hunter as the strongest cards.
 The newest, Zendikar Rising version has Bruna, Light of Alabaster and Vraska the Unseen.

 VIP Edition Boosters was made only for Double Masters edition (so far).
 It’s the actual most expensive MTG booster pack, costing approximately the same as a whole box of regular boosters.

 So you can imagine it includes some goodies, and it definitely does.
 Each Ultimate Masters VIP Edition contains 33 cards (23 of them in foil) and 2 foil tokens.
 The most sought after cards are the 2 borderless Box Toppers that every pack gets.
 You can find more about the VIP Booster contents here.

 So every pack has its pros and cons, so each type is better for specific players.
 It also depends on each set since they have been changing each Booster type over the years.

 Earlier I mentioned buying two boxes with my fiancé.
 We got tons of great pulls from the Draft Booster and Set Booster boxes.
 While we got more rares from the Set Booster box, each box had tons of amazing cards.

 Also remember that each booster type is going to drastically different depending on the set, so make sure to research each set before you buy packs.
 Comment below if there is anything you want to add, or if you want to brag about your pulls.

-Anyways that’s the end of this MTG Booster Pack Guide, hopefully you found out which Booster Pack to buy for yourself.
-Until next time have fun, and may your boosters contain many exciting cards.
+Anyway, that’s the end of this MTG Booster Pack Guide, hopefully you found out which Booster Pack to buy for yourself.
+Until next time, have fun, and may your boosters contain many exciting cards.